TUP ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of August 15, 2022 in the Class Action Filed on Behalf of Tupperware Brands Corporation Shareholders

-NEW YORK, June 21, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Tupperware Brands Corporation (NYSE: TUP) alleging that the Company violated federal securities laws.
+NEW YORK , June 28, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Tupperware Brands Corporation (NYSE: TUP) alleging that the Company violated federal securities laws.

 Class Period: November 3, 2021 to May 3, 2022